Topfi/selbstbild/README.md

 Caveats:
 - Reddit needs a one-click OAuth authorization and is capped by Reddit at ~1000 recent items per type.
 - Mastodon history is only complete on the account's home instance.
 - The Fable 5 tiers require an Anthropic org with standard (30-day) data retention and fall back to Opus 4.8 if a call is declined.
+This is transparently communicated during use.

 ## Development